-Although the board of directors and organization and compensation committee reviewed and discussed the compensation data for the peer group companies to help inform its decision making process, the board does not set compensation levels at any specific level or percentile against the peer group data (i.e., we do not "benchmark" our executive compensation levels).
+Although the board of directors and organization and compensation committee reviewed and discussed the compensation data for the peer group companies to help inform executive compensation decisions, the board of directors does not set compensation levels at any specific level or percentile against the peer group data (i.e., we do not "benchmark" our executive compensation levels).
 As described below, the peer group data is only one reference point taken into account in making compensation decisions.
-We do not use peer group company or survey data as a standalone tool for setting compensation due to the unique aspects of our business and the need to attract and retain particular expert managers with unique experience, skills and other individual circumstances.
+We do not use peer group or industry survey data as a standalone tool for setting compensation due to the unique aspects of our business and the need to attract and retain particular expert managers with unique experience, skills and other individual circumstances.
 However, we generally believe that reviewing and analyzing this information is an important component of our executive compensation decision-making process.